 Who Is Eligible for TTOR Grant Program Services?

-People with opioid use disorder, their family members, significant others and supportive allies who are affected by opioid use.
+- People with opioid use disorder, their family members, significant others and supportive allies who are affected by opioid use.

 Some programs have clinical and financial eligibility requirements.